 Another tip is to act as fast as possible.
-The longer you delay, the higher the risk of not getting the footage you need.
+The longer you delay after a car accident, the higher the risk of not getting the footage you need.
 For example, many recording devices have limited memory, so their owners have to delete old files to free up space for new recordings.

 Secondly, cameras (such as surveillance cameras) are set up to automatically record over old footage after some time.
 According to hr.org, some surveillance cameras record over old footage after 72 hours or so.
 Thus, even a three-day delay is enough to make you lose such crucial evidence.

 Investigate The Accident

 You might not know that video footage evidence of your accident exists if you don’t investigate the accident.
 Ideally, you should get a professional, such as a private investigator or a lawyer, to handle the investigations.
 Many law firms also have contacts of private investigators they can use for such services.

 - Social media pages that mention the accident

 - Nearby businesses, both private and governmental, might have recorded the accident

 - Witnesses, such as motorists or pedestrians, who might have recorded the accident